One-Year Research Intensive Master of Science in Applied Health Behavior Research

 - Foundations of Health Care Research (M88-524, 3 credits)

-Classes are held on the Washington University School of Medicine campus in late afternoon or early evening to accommodate graduate students in other programs and working adults.
+Classes are held on the Washington University School of Medicine campus in late afternoon or early evening to accommodate graduate students and working adults.
 See the AHBR Course Descriptions page for more details and syllabi.

 (Health Behavior Research-Intensive Option, Full Time)